cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 ## Asserting About Elements

 Assertions let you do things like ensuring an element is visible or has a particular attribute, CSS class, or state.
-Assertions are just commands that enable you to describe the *desired* state of your application.
+Assertions are commands that enable you to describe the *desired* state of your application.
 Cypress will automatically wait until your elements reach this state, or fail the test if the assertions don't pass.
 Here's a quick look at assertions in action:

 ```js
 cy.get(':checkbox').should('be.disabled')